vahidnfc33/sonic-auto-vahidnfcVersion/README.md

    - Create `accounts.json` with an array of seed phrases.
    - Create `privateKeys.json` with an array of private keys (base58 encoded).
+   - You can create a file with `nano` command: for example: nano `privateKeys.json`

    Example `accounts.json`:
    ```json